Back to Prevention

 Obesity prevention strategies

-To assist with priority setting, a comprehensive multi-year study, Assessing Cost-effectiveness of Obesity Prevention Policies in Australia, conducted economic evaluations of 16 interventions and found they were all cost-effective approaches to addressing obesity in the Australian population.15 It was estimated that 11 of the interventions would not only produce cost-effective health benefits, but also save costs in the long-term.
+To assist with priority setting, a comprehensive multi-year study, Assessing Cost-effectiveness of Obesity Prevention Policies in Australia, conducted economic evaluations of 16 interventions and found they were all likely to be cost-effective approaches to addressing obesity in the Australian population.15 It was estimated that 11 of the interventions would not only produce cost-effective health benefits, but also save costs in the long-term.
 Interventions determined to produce cost savings in the long term included:

 • increasing the price of alcohol*